SAP-samples/teched2023-XP162/README.md

 + Open in your browser: https://discovery-center.cloud.sap/
 + Allow Cookies here
-+ Logon / Complete the registration for SAP Discovery Center
++ Logon/ Complete the registration for SAP Discovery Center

 ## Exercises